 Inhalt des Dokuments

 We want to find methods for motion generation that are more robust to changes in the environment.
 To achieve this, we shift the boundary between planning and control.
 Giving more responsibility to control allows us to leverage the inherent capability of controllers; dealing with dynamic situations.
-The notion of feedback, which is instrumental in control theory, comes into play.
 Feedback Motion Planning is a motion generation method that takes into consideration information acquired while the robot performs a task.
-So, instead of calculating explicitly paths in the configuration space of the robot and let the responsibility of execution to the controllers, we want to calculate sequences of controllers that carry out the task.
-This tackles the problem of uncertainty, while ensuring a more reactive behaviour towards changes in the environment.
+So, instead of calculating explicitly paths in the configuration space of the robot and let the responsibility of execution to the controllers, we sequence different controllers that carry out the task.

 Contact: Arne Sieverling